 Rock ‘n’ Roller Coaster

 There is no Single Rider line right now, so you’re going to have to wait in line like everyone else.
-Wait times for Rock ‘n’ Roller Coaster are around 30 minutes on average, but it feels like less.
-Late in the day is the best time to ride when it falls to only 15 minutes.
+Wait times for Rock ‘n’ Roller Coaster are around 60-80 minutes on average, but it feels like a little less.
+Late in the day is the best time to ride when it falls to only 30-40 minutes.

-The pre-show for Rock ‘n’ Roller Coaster is still operating, but you have to stand on markers in the room.
+The pre-show for Rock ‘n’ Roller Coaster is still operating and all ground markers have been removed.

 When you get near the loading area, you’ll see the plexiglass dividers up.

-Like all rides, the trains are running with fewer guests in each one and many rows between them.
+Now, Disney has once again started loading more guests into the ride vehicles and are filling every row.
 This is one of the hardest rides to keep your mask on for, so make sure it’s fastened tightly so you don’t lose it!

 Star Tours – The Adventures Continue

-Distancing markers have been set up throughout the queue, but the big change is the plexiglass dividers in the actual ride vehicle between seats.
-This keeps travel parties in separate groups.
+Distancing markers have been removed throughout the queue, as have the plexiglass dividers in the actual ride vehicle between seats.
+This means travel parties are no longer separated into groups.

-When you enter the pre-show, ground markers show your party where to stand.
+When you enter the pre-show, these ground markers have been removed.

-I’m sure you’ve heard the entertainment offerings for all the parks are extremely different at the moment, and in the case of Hollywood Studios, almost inexistent I’d say is the more accurate term.
+I’m sure you’ve heard the entertainment offerings for all the parks are extremely different at the moment, and in the case of Hollywood Studios, they have been fewer than the other parks.

-Disney has replaced this with the new Character Cavalcades in each park, and in Hollywood Studios it’s actually three separate motorcades and ride down Hollywood Blvd carrying your favorite characters.
-Included are Mickey and Friends, Pixar and Disney Junior Stars.
+Disney has also introduced new Character Cavalcades in each park, and in Hollywood Studios, it’s actually three separate motorcades that ride down Hollywood Blvd carrying your favorite characters.
+Included are Mickey and Friends, Pixar, and Disney Junior Stars.